 1. World-class education

-The U.S. is a country with one of the highest concentration of world-class academic institutions.
+The U.S. has one of the highest concentrations of world-class academic institutions.
 Earning a degree from a U.S. university, not matter its ranking, will impress employers from all over the world.

 2. Meet people from all over the world

-Because the U.S. is known to be one of the best countries to study, it attracts some of the brightest minds in the world.
-Being surrounded by smart and motivated individuals will help you to excel in your studies.
+Because the U.S. is known to be one of the best countries to study in, it attracts some of the brightest minds in the world.
+Being surrounded by smart and motivated peers will push you to excel in your studies.
 As an added benefit, meeting people from other places will help you see things in a different perspective, expanding your global mindset.

 Of course, living and studying in America will present you with endless opportunities to practice English.
 If you’re not at the English level to study at university, many universities also offer English pathway programs in which you can study English for a semester or two and gain admittance into a degree program, often without having to take the TOEFL.

 After earning your degree you will be eligible to apply for Optional Practical Training (OPT), a visa that will allow you to work in the U.S. for 12 months.
 You will have three months to apply to a job, and have the chance to have a company sponsor you so that you can stay past the 12 months.
 If you choose to return to your home country after graduating, you will stand out in the job market for reasons #1- 5.

 7. Diverse population

 The U.S. has a diverse population of various cultural and ethnic backgrounds.
 Because Americans are so accustomed to being around people of diverse backgrounds, it will be easier for you as an international student to integrate yourself.

 The U.S. is a big country with a wide range of environments, climates, and cultures.
 If you enjoy skiing you will have the availability of universities in colder climates of the Midwest and Northeast; if you enjoy warm weather you can study in southern parts of the country.
 Wherever you go you will be exposed to different cultures, cuisines, and ways of thinking.